tiarebalbi/tiarebalbi-website/public/md/week-2-bulkhead-managing-concurrent-requests.md

 This week I will be covering the Bulkhead implementation of the Resilience4j.
-Let's start reviewing why I should use and how does it work.
+Let’s start reviewing why it should be used and how it works.

 A bulkhead is a fault tolerance pattern that allows you to allocate a limit volume of resources to a specific part of your code, eliminating the ability of one component failure to take down adjacent healthy components.